Oscar Wilde’s First Tragedy

 Vera is seldom revived.
 It has been virtually ignored by scholars of Wilde’s work, and the ill-fated New York production dismissed as little more than a biographical footnote.
 But only by closely examining the composition, production, and reception of Vera can the Wilde we know today – the confident, witty, master dramatist – be fully understood.
 This is the complete and fascinating story of Oscar Wilde’s first, worst, and perhaps most important play.

-Why read Oscar Wilde’s First Tragedy?
+Why read Oscar Wilde’s First Tragedy and the critical edition?

 About Rob Marland

 Rob Marland is the editor of Oscar Wilde: The Complete Interviews (2022) and the author of Oscar Wilde: The Season of Sorrow (2018).
 His research on Vera has been published in The Wildean, the journal of the Oscar Wilde Society, and Notes and Queries.
+He is a member of the editorial board of The Wildean.